Layr-Labs/incredible-squaring-avs/README.md

 }
 ```

-That method wraps the response into a more complex Task Manager type that encapsulates the response, and sends it with the completed to the on-chain Task Manager’s `respondToTask` method.
+That method wraps the response into a more complex Task Manager type that encapsulates the response, and sends it with the completed to the on-chain Task Manager’s [`respondToTask` method](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/contracts/src/IncredibleSquaringTaskManager.sol#L118-L122).

 That method makes several checks on the taskResponse, stores the responses metadata and emits a TaskResponded event, that will be catched by the challenger (see challenger section to continue).

-The third case of the main loop is the one which spawns new tasks every 10 seconds for the operators top complete, calling aggregator `sendNewTask()` method.
-There the aggregator calls the `CreateNewTask()` method of the on-chain Task Manager contract, that stores a hash of the new task and emits a NewTaskCreated event, that will be catched by the challenger (see challenger section to continue).
+The third case of the main loop is the one which spawns new tasks every 10 seconds for the operators top complete, calling aggregator [`sendNewTask()` method](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/aggregator/aggregator.go#L258-L297).
+There the aggregator calls the [`CreateNewTask()` method](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/contracts/src/IncredibleSquaringTaskManager.sol#L99-L103) of the on-chain Task Manager contract, that stores a hash of the new task and emits a NewTaskCreated event, that will be catched by the challenger (see challenger section to continue).
 After that call to the Task Manager, the aggregator will initialize a new task in the bls aggregation service, where the operators will send their signed response to the created task.

 ### Challenger

-The challenger code can be found on the `/challenger` folder.
+The challenger code can be found on the [`/challenger` folder](https://github.com/Layr-Labs/incredible-squaring-avs/tree/dev/challenger).

-The main behavior of the challenger is to suscribe to the NewTaskCreated and TaskResponded events emitted by the on-chain Task Manager contract.
+The main behavior of the challenger is to suscribe to the NewTaskCreated and TaskResponded events emitted by the on-chain Task Manager contract, and can be foun on [challenger.go](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/challenger/challenger.go#L79-L117).

 ```go
 	for {